 Grandmother-approved and grain-free?
 I had to check it out.
 If it was as delicious as it sounded, it could be the ultimate cure for too-much-zucchini season.

 It works just like the cauliflower crust, only you pre-shred the zucchini raw, and drain out its excess liquid, whereas you mash the cauliflower after cooking it.
-If you have a food processor with a top shredding blade, assembling this crust is pretty quick.
+If you have a food processor with a top shredding blade, assembling this crust is fast and easy.
 The whole pizza-making process is actually pretty quick.

 The result is a thinner crust than the cauliflower, with a nice chewiness.
-A wetter topping, like tomato sauce, can make it a bit soggy, but it tastes so good, I don’t mind.
+A wetter topping such as tomato sauce can make it a bit soggy, but tastes so good that I don’t mind.
 Pesto works really well too.
 I used some of the nettle pesto from my freezer on one pizza.
 Delicious.

-The pizza above has tomato sauce, fresh mozzarella, extra parmesan, fresh yellow tomatoes added at the end, and a sauté of garlic, onion, Italian parsley, and King Oyster mushrooms I picked up while I was at the Santa Monica farmers’ market (any mushrooms will do).
+The pizza above has tomato sauce, fresh mozzarella, extra parmesan, fresh yellow tomatoes added at the end, and a sauté of garlic, onion, Italian parsley, and king oyster mushrooms.
+Any mushrooms will do.

 About the crust proportions: You can really vary them, as long as there is enough egg to bind the other ingredients together, enough cheese to brown, and enough zucchini (with water squeezed out) to give it character.
 More cheese will make a crispier, browner crust.